komolbek/Indoor-Crocodile/README.md

-# TenantSpace
+# Indoor Crocodile
-TenantSpace is an innovative tenant management and interaction iOS application for both Landlord and Tenants.
+Indoor Crocodile is an innovative tenant management and interaction iOS application for both Landlord and Tenants.

 ## Table of contents
 - [Project's progress](#project-progress)